auth0-samples/auth0-react-samples/02-Calling-an-API/README.md

-# Scenario #3 - Calling an External API
+# Sample 02 - Calling an External API

 For this scenario, an API endpoint `/api/external` has been included in the Express server that requires a bearer token to be supplied as a bearer token in the `Authorization` header (as provided during the authentication flow).
 This uses the [`express-jwt`](https://github.com/auth0/express-jwt) middleware to validate the token against the identifier of your API as set up in the Auth0 dashboard, as well as checking that the signature is valid.